Control car: South Australia

 2100 class railcar are driving trailers, being placed in a 2-car consist with a 2000 class power unit, sometimes with a second trailer to make a 3-car consist-the power car would be placed in between the two trailers.
 As of 2018, only three of these trailers exist, the rest were scrapped.
 Two are preserved and one that was donated to South Australian Metropolitan Fire Service (cut-in half).
 Three 2000 class power units out of the twelve have had the same fate.

 New Zealand

-Experiments with light railcars were aimed at cutting costs on lightly-used branch lines.
+Experiments with light railcars were aimed at cutting costs on lightly used branch lines.
 Autotrains were built in 1906 and 1907 and by 1925 NZR had 8 88-seat and 5 72-seat motor trains.
-In 1908 there was a motor train Auckland suburban service to Ōtāhuhu and between Morrinsville and Putāruru in 1913.
+In 1908 there was a motor train Auckland suburban service to Otahuhu and between Morrinsville and Putaruru in 1913.

 In Auckland, Transdev Auckland operated 21 DC class locomotives and four DFT class locomotives (owned by KiwiRail) in push-pull mode with 24 sets of 3-5 SA cars and an SD driving car with driving cab and remote controls (ex British Rail Mark 2 carriages rebuilt for suburban service), owned by Auckland Transport.
 The carriages were replaced with EMUs in July 2015.